What Is Preventive Maintenance? (Types, Examples & Benefits)

 Finally, if any of the preventive maintenance performed results in new processes or important information, train your staff to manage equipment and handle all machinery or technology effectively and safely.
 Taking the time to educate your staff will result in higher productivity and increased efficiency for your business.

-One other note: There are some functions you’ll perform for and around your business that should not be classified as preventive maintenance but are rather defined as corrective maintenance, including changing a light bulb, repairing a delivery vehicle or a speaker system, etc. Once some form of machine failure has already occurred, the action taken is no longer preventive, but reactive.
+One other note: There are some functions you’ll perform for and around your business that should not be classified as preventive maintenance but are rather defined as corrective maintenance, including changing a light bulb, repairing a delivery vehicle or a speaker system, etc. Once some form of machine failure has already occurred, the action taken is no longer preventive.

 How to Create a Preventive Maintenance Checklist